RAbo-Github/caad002x/README.md

 5) ContactList: the app of Lesson1.
 Very interesting for creating layouts and using Intent to create an activity from another one.
 Use different string according to different languages.
+6) MaterialDesignExample: illustration of the use of Material Design in Android.